-drain_only: (Optional) When true, move shards off worker nodes who have shouldhaveshards set to false in Worker node table; move no other shards.
+drain\only: (Optional) When true, move shards off worker nodes who have shouldhaveshards set to false in Worker node table; move no other shards.

-rebalance_strategy: (Optional) the name of a strategy in Rebalancer strategy table.
+rebalance\strategy: (Optional) the name of a strategy in Rebalancer strategy table.
 If this argument is omitted, the function chooses the default strategy, as indicated in the table.

-The example below will attempt to rebalance the shards of the github_events table within the default threshold.
+The example below will attempt to rebalance shards within the default threshold.